neovim/neovim/README.md

 Ctrl-Shift-F keys.
 Also, if you're running in a terminal, there's a real possibility of terminfo being wrong for shifted-F-keys, particularly if your `TERM` is `screen-256color`.
-If these issues (number of hands, `TERM` variables) are unfixable, try the following mappings:
+If these issues (number of hands, `TERM` variables) are unfixable, try the following mappings, by adding the following **before loading vimspector**:

 ```viml
 let g:vimspector_enable_mappings = 'HUMAN'